 Within the neuroinflammatory group, we also have experience in a range of rare diseases such as neuromyelitis optica (NMO) and chronic inflammatory demyelinating polyneuropathy (CIDP) where we combine our therapeutic expertise with our rare disease acumen.

-Developing strategies for Alzheimer’s Disease/Dementia studies can be challenging, given their high rates of failure.
-PPD has supported over 20 studies in the past 5 years.
+Developing strategies for Alzheimer’s disease/dementia studies can be challenging, given their high rates of failure.
+PPD has supported over 20 studies in the past five years.
 We have developed novel approaches including clinical trial simulation to optimize trial design and predict results, accelerated enrollment solutions like the Synexus HealthyMinds Registry to increase the pool of potential study candidates, and digital offerings to reduce patient burden and minimize trial disruption.
 We offer full development solutions and experienced study teams, including leading industry-leading early phase clinical research units and a global network of quick-start sites all focused on neurodegenerative disorders.

 PPD has conducted full service movement disorder trials, including gene therapy studies.
 Our experts in movement disorders recognize the tremendous advancements and momentum in this therapeutic area, particularly in Parkinson’s and related indications.
 Our global Parkinson’s disease experience includes studies conducted in the past five years across various phases in a broad spectrum of populations ranging from early to advanced Parkinson’s and including gene mutation populations.